June 15, 2018

 During the interview, at around 47:15, Jason asks Maithilde, “How do you make people happy at work?
 What are the most effective techniques?
 Money?
 Perks?
 Potention?
 Challengers?”

 “From what I’ve seen, it’s transparency.
 I believe that people are happy when they’re engaged, and when they know why they’re doing what they’re doing, and I feel like the best way to achieve that, especially — and it’s easier when you’re a small company, and more challenging when you grow up, but you should keep doing it — is to share everything,” says Maithilde.

 She goes on to say, “We share everything at Front.
 I do believe there are many reasons why people are happy to come to work, but if I could give one, I think people are engaged.
 They really care about Front because they know everything about what’s going on.”

 Jason adds, “So transparency.
 Being engaged.”

 “Transparency makes them feel like a leader too, like they’re really valued if they can see all the information.“

-Communicating at Scale, Especially in Non-Desk-Bound Environments
+Communicating at Scale, Especially for the Frontline

 How do you scalably create transparency in your workplace environment?
 Do you have 1:1s?
 Town halls?
 We specialize in increasing communication between management and employees through an interactive workplace communication platform — a kiosk — that allows for two-way communication by collecting feedback from employees and by sharing announcements from management.